 Troy University is an affiliate member of the Servicemembers' Opportunity College (SOC) network which is designed to permit active duty military service students/spouses/dependents/ Civil Service employees to pursue college level programs without penalty for unusual situation and transfer over which they have no control.
-Upon request, Troy University will issue an SOC agreement for degree completion to any military or civil service student or his/her dependent(s).
+Troy University will issue an SOC agreement for degree completion to any military student.
+Civil service and military dependents may request an SOC agreement.
 In order to obtain an SOC agreement, the student must have successfully completed six semester hours and met admissions requirements.
-The SOC contract will list all of the courses required for graduation with Troy University.
-All coursework must be completed at accredited colleges or universities or from acceptable non-traditional sources, if applicable.
+The SOC contract will list all of the degree requirements required for graduation with Troy University.
+All coursework must be completed at regionally accredited colleges or universities or from acceptable non-traditional sources, if applicable.
 Students must complete degree requirements within eight calendar years after the SOC contract is approved.